Summary of Significant Accounting Policies

-For the 6 months ended 31 July 2019 the Group experienced a loss after income tax from continuing operations of NZ$28.7 million and operating cash outflows of NZ$9.7 million.
-It also is in a net current liability position of NZ$37.1 million and a positive net asset position of NZ$4.0 million.
+For the financial year ended 31 January 2021 the Group experienced a loss after income tax from continuing operations of NZ$68.3 million and operating cash outflows of NZ$11.0 million.
+It also is in a net current asset position of NZ$63.8 million and a net asset position of NZ$89.2 million.

 Intercompany transactions, balances and unrealised gains on transactions between group companies are eliminated.
 Unrealised losses are also eliminated unless the transaction provides evidence of an impairment of the transferred asset.
 Accounting policies of subsidiaries have been changed where necessary to ensure consistency with the policies adopted by the group.

 Non-controlling interests in the results and equity of subsidiaries are shown separately in the consolidated statement of profit or loss, statement of comprehensive income, statement of changes in equity and balance sheet respectively.